Table of Contents

 The Escalating Threat of Marine Heatwaves

-Across the globe, coral reefs are experiencing unprecedented stress.
+Across the globe, coral reefs are undergoing unprecedented stress.
 Once vibrant underwater cities teeming with life are turning ghostly white at an alarming rate.
 These coral bleaching events are no longer isolated incidents; they have become a recurring global crisis driven primarily by rising ocean temperatures.
 The link between a warming planet and the health of these essential ecosystems is clear, direct, and accelerating.
-Without immediate and sustained action, we risk losing not just the beauty of coral reefs, but the immense ecological, economic, and cultural services they provide to over half a billion people worldwide.
+Without immediate and sustained action, we risk losing not just the aesthetic beauty of coral reefs, but also the immense ecological, economic, and cultural services they provide to over half a billion people worldwide.

 Understanding Coral Bleaching: A Stress Response